fsouza-fs/terraform-azure/README.md

 export TF_VAR_ARM_CLIENT_SECRET="<YOUR_CLIENT_SECRET>"
 ```

-run the following command for the variables to take effect:
+Run the following command for the variables to take effect:
 ```console
 source variables.env
 ```